 - Normal QQ plots are constructed by plotting the quantiles of a numeric variable against the quantiles of a normal distribution.

 - General QQ plots plot the quantiles of one numeric variable against the quantiles of a second numeric variable.

 If the distributions of the compared quantiles are identical, the plotted points will form a straight 45-degree line.
 The farther the plotted points deviate from a straight line, the less similar the compared distributions.

-Normal QQ plots require one numeric variable which will be plotted against a normal distribution.
-General QQ plots require two numeric variables which will be plotted against each other.
+Normal QQ plots require one numeric variable that will be plotted against a normal distribution.
+General QQ plots require two numeric variables that will be plotted against each other.

 Some analytical methods require that data be normally distributed.
 When the data is skewed (the distribution is lopsided), you might want to transform the data to make it normal.
 Normal QQ plots allow you to explore the effects of logarithmic and square root transformations on the distribution of your data while comparing them to a normal distribution.